 - A professional development program which applies principles of adult education and/or unique learning methodologies in its format.

 - The extent to which the quality of the handouts/written documentation of a program enhances the learning experience.

-In order to assist the Awards Committee in evaluating how well a program meets the above criteria, the chapter must include a summary of the attendees' evaluation forms for the program or copies of all the actual attendees' evaluation forms and copies of announcements, brochures, hand-outs and speakers' biographies.
+In order to assist the Chapter Professional Development Award Jury in evaluating how well a program meets the above criteria, the chapter must include a summary of the attendees' evaluation forms for the program or copies of all the actual attendees' evaluation forms and copies of announcements, brochures, hand-outs and speakers' biographies.

 Please email one copy or mail four copies of the nomination form and supporting documentation to:

 Arizona State University Ross-Blakley Law Library

 PO Box 877806 1102 S. McAllister Ave